 8. I started a new tradition in 2014 to donate 10-12″ of my hair every year.
 I’ve done it twice so far and I can’t wait until the next time I get to chop it off.
 My hair grows pretty fast, and since I don’t heat or process my hair at all, I never get split ends and everyone always says my hair is super soft and smooth.

 Even though I’m so close to graduating, I still have no idea what I want to do after college (help!).
 Write a cookbook?
 Get a food truck?
 Keep blogging in my super comfy pajamas?
 Or, dare I say it, get a job?
 In all seriousness, though, I’m lost.
 Even though I’m studying Nutrition, I really don’t want to become a Registered Dietician anymore.
 And this is stressing me out.
-EDIT: I have graduated, I’m still blogging, and I got a job at a local gluten free/vegan/organic/local bakery that I adore.
+EDIT: I have graduated, I’m still blogging, and I got a job at a local gluten free/vegan/organic/local bakery.
 I have specific business plans now, but I just need to get my bearings before I take those big steps (and risks).

 10. I’m really impressed by you reading all the way to #10!
 But really now, I appreciate you guys SO MUCH.
 I don’t really express my (virtual) love for you guys, but I need to.
 You make me so happy I want to cry!
 Tears of joy, of course.
 For now, here’s a (virtual) high five — DON’T HIT YOUR COMPUTER, bad things will happen — and a (virtual) hug.
 Just be glad this is virtual, because then you can skip witnessing my resting bitch face (see #3).